LetsDoVideo/iso-for-obs/README.md

 ## Legal

-ISO for OBS is an independent integration and is not officially endorsed by the OBS Project or Zoom Communications, Inc.
+Isolated Feeds for OBS is an independent integration and is not officially endorsed by the OBS Project or Zoom Communications, Inc.
 OBS Studio is a trademark of the OBS Project.
 Zoom is a trademark of Zoom Communications, Inc.

 © 2026 Let's Do Video.
 Licensed under GPL-2.0.